-Many clients have come to us with WordPress.com blogs wanting us to do custom design work for them.
-While it is possible to do some customization, we are so limited in what we can do with the layouts we have chosen to work only with self-hosted, WordPress.org websites and blogs.
-Today we will compare WordPress.com vs. WordPress.org for blogging and show the pros and cons of using both options.
+Many clients have come to us with WordPress.com blogs, wanting us to do custom design work for them.
+While it is possible to do some basic customization there, we are so limited in what we can do with their layouts that we have chosen to work exclusively with self-hosted, WordPress.org websites and blogs.

 What is WordPress?

-WordPress is a content management system (also called CMS) that will power your site or blog and let you manage everything without the need to learn any coding language.
-There are other systems available; however, WordPress is currently the most popular one next to Blogger.
+WordPress is a content management system (also called a CMS) that powers your site or blog, letting you manage everything without needing to learn a single line of code.
+There are other systems out there – like Wix, Squarespace, or Blogger – but WordPress is currently the most popular and powerful platform on the web.

-If you would like to know the difference between those two, make sure to read our Blogger vs. WordPress post.
+If you would like to know the difference between our top two favorites, make sure to read our Blogger vs. WordPress post.

-For your website or blog to be visible on the internet, you need:
+For your website or blog to be visible on the internet, you need three things:

-Below I will list a few essential pros and cons of having a WordPress.
+Below are a few essential pros and cons of managing your own self-hosted WordPress site.

 Pros